 installing and activating those DSO-based modules.

-apxs
+apxs was

 created which provides off-source building, installing and activating of